quasoft/adblockradio/README.rst

    `python3-adblockradio_0.3.2-1_all.deb`_

--  Windows 10 64-bit:

-   `adblockradio_0.3.2.zip`_

 If you want to run the player on another OS, you might need to install it manually - see below.

 How to customize:
 -----------------

-After you install the player you need to add your your radio stations and setup blacklist patterns.
+After you install the player you need to add your radio stations and setup blacklist patterns.

 #.
 Edit list of radio stations in ``config.py``